PEACE

 Did we have a summer holiday?
 When was it?
 It seems so far away…cue a bit of whinging and sobbing in a corner…followed by a large glass of wine!

 This past week or so (and over the coming half term) I am getting to know the children’s learning habits through classroom activities and getting a handle on how we can work together..
 Don’t be alarmed if your child moves onto different class working groups and there may be movement in the maths classes in the coming weeks as Mrs Connor and I get to know the children.
-They are a great bunch and I have really enjoyed teaching them , even those in Crummel House…In class joke there !
+They are a great bunch and I have really enjoyed teaching them, even those in Ayleward House…In class joke there !

 Homework – Please see opposite for the homework which will be spelling, comprehension and maths.
 A new process will be using Google Classroom a lot more for other homework such as comprehension or additional tasks.
 Spellings and sentences as always will be in the green books and mathletics will be set by class teachers.
+Miss Bill and I had a chat today with the year group about homework expectations so please have a chat with them about it.

 In RE we have begun our topic of Judaism as well as begun looking at our class spiritual word – Peace.
 Next week the children will write prayers and created a poster with their bible verse in their RE books based on their idea what ‘PEACE’ means for us as individuals.
 Not just wishing for PEACE in the world, but also what it means for Peace in our lives.
 We also have started our worldwide religious topic on understanding what it is like to live as a follower of Judaism and what items and artefacts are important to them -such as a Kippah’, Tallit and Seder dish.